ByteLegend/ByteLegend/docs/en/CONTRIBUTING.md

 - Game data contributor:
   - You see a typo or bad translation in a text, like mission description, UI prompt, etc.
+  - You see a tutorial better than any existing ones, and you want to share it with the whole world (and earn coins)!
 - Game map contributor:
   - You see a flaw in the game map, like a bad tile image, or incorrectly marked tile (e.g. you can walk into a sea tile).
 - Game code contributor: